stefanuros/deno_twitter_api/README.md

 first paramter is `GET` or `POST`.
 The url becomes the second parameter and the query parameters become the third parameter.

+If you are working with the Twitter Ads Api, or the Twitter Developer Labs Endpoint, the baseurl set by default will not work for you.
+It is set to `https://api.twitter.com/1.1/` by default.
+You can change this by calling `setBaseUrl("new url here");`.
+This will the url you set when making the call to the twitter api.

 ## Response
 ```json
 [